 Vitamin K For Newborn Babies To Prevent Serious Bleeding

 Babies have low levels of vitamin K in their bodies at birth.
 Without vitamin K, babies are at risk of getting a rare bleeding disorder.
-A single vitamin K injection given at birth is the most effective way of preventing this.
+A single vitamin K injection at birth is the most effective way of preventing this.

-Key points to remember about vitamin K
+Key points to remember about vitamin K for newborn babies

 - vitamin K helps blood to clot and prevents serious bleeding